Skip to main content

 v=spf1 include:_spf.google.com include:_spf.salesforce.com ~all

-Real example (monitoring baseline):
+Real example (recommended baseline):

-v=DMARC1; p=none; rua=mailto:[email protected];
+v=DMARC1; p=quarantine; rua=mailto:[email protected];

 Common scenarios & how to handle them